ory/docs/docs/keto/index.md

 If you need to know if a user (or robot, car, service) is allowed to do something - Ory Keto is the right fit for you.

-Currently, Ory Keto implements the basic API contracts for managing and checking relations ("permissions") with HTTP and gRPC APIs.
+Ory Keto implements the basic API contracts for managing and checking relations ("permissions") with HTTP and gRPC APIs.
 Future versions will include features such as userset rewrites (e.g. RBAC-style role-permission models), Zookies, and more.
 An overview of what's implemented and upcoming can be found